 An AP sending a Trigger frame may set the SR field in the Common Info field of the Trigger frame to SRP_DISALLOW(#6768) or, if permitted, to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED(#5200) to forbid OBSS STAs from performing SRP-based SR transmission during the ensuing uplink SRP_PPDU duration.
 An AP sending a trigger frame shall not set the SR field in the Common Info field of the trigger frame to SR_DELAY.

+11ax Editor: Modify 9.4.2.243 Spatial reuse parameter set element as follows:

 Spatial Reuse Parameter Set element(#8111)

-The Spatial Reuse Parameter Set element provides information needed by STAs when performing OBSS_PD-based spatial reuse as defined in 27.9.2 (OBSS_PD-based spatial reuse operation).
-The format of the Spatial Reuse Parameter Set element is defined in Figure 9-589dc (Spatial Reuse Parameter Set element).
+The Spatial Reuse Parameter Set element provides information needed by STAs when performing OBSS_PD-based spatial reuse as defined in 27.9.2 (OBSS_PD-based spatial reuse operation), and SRP-based spatial reuse as defined in 27.9.3 (SRP-based spatial reuse operation).
+The format of the Spatial Reuse Parameter Set element is defined in Figure 9-589dc (Spatial Reuse Parameter Set element). (#14226)